bladerunner020/Guess-the-number/README.md

 ## Customize

-Feel free to modify the source code to customize the game according to your preferences.
+Feel free to modify the source code to customize the game according to your preference.

 ## Contributing